ChrisDavi3s/sim_eval/README.md

 # sim_eval

-sim_eval (better name suggestions appreciated) is a Python library for analyzing and comparing the results of different molecular dynamics simulations.
+sim_eval (better name suggestions appreciated) is a Python library for analyzing, quantifying, and comparing calculation errors.

-It's particularly useful for benchmarking machine learning potentials (like those from NequIP/Allegro) against reference calculations (such as VASP DFT).
+It excels in benchmarking machine learning potentials (like those from NequIP/Allegro) against reference calculations (such as VASP DFT).

 ## Use Case